-Burning Worlds is Amy Brady’s monthly column dedicated to examining trends in climate fiction, or “cli-fi"
+Burning Worlds is Amy Brady’s monthly column dedicated to examining trends in climate fiction, or “cli-fi,” in partnership with Yale Climate Connections.

 Her syllabus also outlined a set of fascinating questions that frame her course: “What…does it mean that [''cli-fi''] has one foot firmly placed in the present tense?
 How can we distinguish [''cli-fi''] from its predecessors?
 And in what ways does fiction create an imagined world that gives voice to resistance now?”